The Diocesan Bishop – Dr Peter Stuart

 One way of striking up a conversation with Bishop Peter is to talk about musical theatre, running or Celtic spirituality.
-Another way is to talk about his enjoyment of visiting parishes, the work of our Anglican caring agencies and schools.
+Another way is to talk about his enjoyment of visiting parishes, the work of our Anglican caring agencies and his enthusiasm for our schools.

 Bishop Peter was born in England in 1963 and emigrated to Cabramatta in 1971.
 He has since lived in Tasmania, Victoria and South Australia before returning to NSW.

 He is a graduate from the University of Tasmania (Bachelor of Commerce), the Melbourne College of Divinity (Bachelor of Divinity), the University of Technology Sydney (Master of Management) and Flinders University (Doctor of Education).

 Prior to becoming a bishop, he was involved in parish and diocesan ministries including parish development, clergy education, and church administration.
 He has served parishes in rural, suburban and inner-city settings.
 From 2002 until 2009 he was the Principal of St Barnabas Theological College Adelaide where he taught practical ministry, missiology, and sociology for ministry as part of an ecumenical faculty.

 His ministry interests involve deep passion for social justice issues especially the inclusion of all people as equal citizens.
 In his teaching ministry he is focussing on Centering Prayer – the way of being silent and attentive to God.

 In 2016 he tried a couch to 5k app and found that after a couple of months he could run 5 kilometres.
 Most Saturdays he can be found at a Parkrun.
 In 2019, he started running 10kms.

 You can view writings by Bishop Peter here.